Agda-zh/PLFA-zh/src/plfa/part1/Naturals.lagda.md

 Here `2 + 3 ≡ 5` is a type, and the chains of equations (and also
 `refl`) are terms of the given type; alternatively, one can think of each term as _evidence_ for the assertion `2 + 3 ≡ 5`.
-This duality of interpretation---of a type as a proposition, and of a term as evidence---is central to how we formalise concepts in Agda, and will be a running theme throughout this book.
+This duality of interpretation-of a type as a proposition, and of a term as evidence-is central to how we formalise concepts in Agda, and will be a running theme throughout this book.
 -->